N-Wouda/ALNS/docs/source/setup/template.rst

     def initial_state() -> ProblemState:
-        # TODO implement a function that returns an initial feasible solution
+        # TODO implement a function that returns an initial solution
         pass